jump-dev/Gurobi.jl/README.md

 ## Use with JuMP

-We highly recommend that you use the *Gurobi.jl* package with higher level packages such as [JuMP.jl](https://github.com/jump-dev/JuMP.jl).
+We highly recommend that you use the *urobi.jl package with higher level packages such as [JuMP.jl](https://github.com/jump-dev/JuMP.jl).

 This can be done using the ``Gurobi.Optimizer`` object.
 Here is how to create a